 MSU is committed to complying with Title IX, a federal law that prohibits discrimination, including violence and harassment, based on sex.
 This means that MSU's educational programs and activities must be free from sex discrimination, sexual harassment, and other forms of sexual misconduct.
-If you or someone you know has experienced sex discrimination, sexual violence and/ or harassment on campus, or by any member of the university community, you are encouraged to report the conduct to MSU's director of civil rights compliance at 662-325-5839 or by email to titleix@msstate.edu.
-Additional resources are available at https:// www.civilrights.msstate.edu/title-ix-sexual-misconduct.
+If you or someone you know has experienced sex discrimination, sexual violence and/or harassment on campus, or by any member of the university community, you are encouraged to report the conduct to MSU's Director of Title IX/EEO Programs at 662-325-8124 or by e-mail to titleix@msstate.edu.
+Additional resources are available at oci.msstate.edu/focus-areas/title-ixsexual-misconduct.